pixo2000/Apps/Spacer/notes.md

 fi jump animaton and discovery

-fix death -> fix spawn point why ever is it at 0 0
+fix spawn point why ever is it at 0 0

 always know wiesbaden and earth? any maybe also star <-- no nothing cuz scan tutorial?